-- 1. Increase walkability by locating more services and amenities on the Southeast Military Drive corridor. - 2.
+- 1. Increase walkability by locating more services and amenities on the Military Drive corridor. - 2.
 New connections to nearby natural open space. - 3.
-East-west connectivity between the Brooks campus and amenities on the other side of I-37.
+East-west connectivity to Brooks and amenities on the other side of Interstate Highway 37.

-- 1. Highland Forest does not currently have nearby amenities, like parks and healthy food choices within walking distance.
-While some amenities like Highland Forest Elementary are close, the area would benefit from sufficient sidewalks to reach these destinations. - 2.
-Street, sidewalk, and storm drainage infrastructure needs to be improved to alleviate neighborhood impacts and create comparable public realm quality to the rest of the city. - 3.
+- 1. Highland Forest does not currently have nearby amenities, like parks and healthy food choices in walking distance.
+While some amenities like Highland Forest Elementary are close, area would benefit from sufficient sidewalks to reach these destinations. - 2.
+Street, sidewalk, and storm drainage infrastructure needs to be improved to alleviate neighborhood impacts and create comparable public realm quality to the rest of the City. - 3.
 Highland Forest has not been fully developed, and lack of investment has led to many empty lots or parcels that are not being used to their highest value.